emilianoyoung/ai/_posts/_archive/2019-12-03-aws-announces-autopilot-more-visible-automl-in-sagemake-studio.md

 ---
 category: news
 title: "AWS announces AutoPilot, more visible AutoML in SageMake Studio"
-excerpt: "This new tool is part of the new SageMaker Studio also announced today.
-As AWS CEO Andy Jassy pointed out on stage today, one of the problems with AutoML is that it’s basically a black box.
-If you want to improve a mediocre model, or just evolve it for your business, you you have no idea how it was built.
-The idea behind AutoPilot is to give ..."
+excerpt: "Today at AWS re:Invent in Las Vegas, the company announced AutoPilot, a new tool that gives you greater visibility into automated machine learning model creation, known as AutoML.
+This new tool is part of the new SageMaker Studio also announced today.
+As AWS CEO Andy Jassy pointed out on stage today, one of the problems with AutoML is that it ..."
 publishedDateTime: 2019-12-03T19:28:00Z
 sourceUrl: https://au.news.yahoo.com/aws-announces-autopilot-more-visible-191207851.html
 ampUrl: https://au.news.yahoo.com/amphtml/aws-announces-autopilot-more-visible-191207851.html
 cdnAmpUrl: https://au-news-yahoo-com.cdn.ampproject.org/c/s/au.news.yahoo.com/amphtml/aws-announces-autopilot-more-visible-191207851.html
 type: article
-quality: 59
+quality: 76
 heat: -1
 published: false